samvera-deprecated/hydra-collections/README.md

 ### Make your Models Collectible

-Add `include Hydra::Collections::Collectible` to the models for anything that you want to be able to add to collections (ie. GenericFile, Book, Article, etc.), then add `index_collection_pids` to the solrization logic (ie. put it in to_solr)
+Add `include Hydra::Collections::Collectible` to the models for anything that you want to be able to add to collections (ie. GenericFile, Book, Article, etc.), then add `index_collection_ids` to the solrization logic (ie. put it in to_solr)

 Example:
 ```ruby